redbrick/static-site/source/help/joining/index.md

 ## How can I pay?
 Visit our stand on Clubs & Societies day in the first couple of weeks of either semester.
 Bank transfer or lodgment - see below for our bank details.
-Paypal - see below for our paypal payment form.
+PayPal - see below for our PayPal payment form.
 This is the fastest way to join or renew your membership!
 If all else fails, you can arrange to meet a Committee member on-campus.
 ## Help
 If you have any difficulty, please Email [Treasurer](/about/contact/treasurer).
-## Pay By Paypal
+## Pay By PayPal
 In the payment notes, please make sure you provide us with:
   - Your __Redbrick username__.
   - If you are a new user, we __require__ your DCU student / staff ID number.

 {% paypal %}

-## Pay by bank transfer / lodgement
+## Pay by bank transfer / lodgment
 Please contact the [Treasurer](/about/contact/treasurer) to make arrangements to pay via bank transfer.
 >a/c name: DCU Redbrick Society
 >IBAN: IE59BOFI90675027999600
 >BIC: BOFIIE2D
 >a/c number: 27999600
 >sort code: 90 - 67 - 50